avoidwork/tenso/README.md

 		"cert": null,
 		"key": null
 	},
-	"renderHeaders": true, /* false will disable headers in HTML interface */ "title": "My API", /* Page title for browsable API */ "uid": 33 /* Optional, system account uid to drop to after starting with elevated privileges to run on a low port */
+	static: "/assets/.*", /* Optional, URI path to serve static assets from */ "renderHeaders": true, /* false will disable headers in HTML interface */ "title": "My API", /* Page title for browsable API */ "uid": 33 /* Optional, system account uid to drop to after starting with elevated privileges to run on a low port */